zonArt/openlp/documentation/manual/source/troubleshooting.rst

 To enable the plugins navigate to :menuselection:`Settings --> Plugins` or press :kbd:`Alt+F7`.
-You will want to click on the plugin to the left that you want to enable and select **active** from the drop down box to the right.
+You will want to click on the plugin to the left that you would like to enable and select **active** from the drop down box to the right.

 .. image:: pics/plugins.png